nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 primitive type.

 Ben: Yes.
-Modules, if actually, like, say you have to actually bring them up, you can't actually `use i32`-- you don't want to `use i32` by itself-- `use std::i32` into your code because then you're shadowing the actual type name.
+Modules, if actually, like, say you have to actually bring them up, you can't actually `use i32`— you don't want to `use i32` by itself— `use std::i32` into your code because then you're shadowing the actual type name.
-That could cause problems; not any bad problems, just like annoyances-- oh, man, actually, this is a bad idea.
+That could cause problems; not any bad problems, just like annoyances— oh, man, actually, this is a bad idea.
 And so really, it was one of those paper cuts where even experienced programmers would be like, oh, actually, yeah, this does suck, why does it suck so bad?

 And I think I was hitting this last year and I was like, man, why does this suck so bad?
-And just looking into the history of it, and it was kind of like, yeah-- we needed to have these constants available somewhere, and associated constants just weren't stabilized until regrettably, like, six weeks after 1.0 came out.
+And just looking into the history of it, and it was kind of like, yeah— we needed to have these constants available somewhere, and associated constants just weren't stabilized until regrettably, like, six weeks after 1.0 came out.
 But also, it gets even worse, in fact, because if you looked at the functions, if you look at the documentation for `i32` there is also a function